Joan Beauchamp Procter: The British Museum (Natural History)

 Between 1917 and 1923 she conducted research and wrote a series of scientific papers on the anatomy, classification and habits of reptiles and amphibians.
 Notable amongst these is her study of an East African tortoise, now known as Malacochersus tornieri, which is able to conceal itself in rock crevices because of its flexible carapace.
-She corresponded widely, establishing her reputation with scientists around the world, and formally described many animals collected by others.
 In 1923, William Bateson sought her support for his critique of Paul Kammerer’s controversial work on the midwife toad (Alytes).
 Although Procter was "not averse to war with Kammerer", she believed there was insufficient material to assist Bateson on this issue.

-Much of her work at the museum entailed formally describing animals collected by others.
-She was elected as a Fellow of the Linnean Society of London (FLS), in recognition of the high quality of this taxonomic work.
+Procter corresponded widely, establishing her reputation with scientists around the world, and formally described many animals collected by others.
+She was elected as a Fellow of the Linnean Society of London (FLS) in recognition of the high quality of this taxonomic work.
 She also became a member of the Bombay Natural History Society.
 Joan Procter was also an accomplished draughtswoman and modeller.
-At the museum, she made models for display cases and combined her artistic flair with scientific accuracy in a series of paintings of amphibians and reptiles that were reproduced in colour as postcards.
+She made models for display cases at the museum and combined her artistic flair with scientific accuracy in a series of paintings of amphibians and reptiles that were reproduced in colour as postcards.